The Agents page in PushMetrics, listing every agent in the workspace

 When mutating tools are used

-Checks run only when the agent did something with real-world side effects in this run: sent an email, posted to Slack, saved an analysis, added a recipient, or wrote a memory note.
-Read-only conversations stay fast.
+Fires only when the agent actually changed something in this run: sent an email, posted to Slack, saved an analysis, added a recipient, or wrote to memory.
+Pure read-only chats skip the check.

 Every run